 Homework is set weekly on a Friday and should be returned to school by the following Thursday.
 Homework consists of: reading, spellings, practising times tables, numeracy and a piece of Literacy/topic work to support our learning in class.

 - School uniform and PE kit needs to be clearly labelled.
 PE kit must be in school every Thursday for indoor PE and Friday for outdoor PE.

 - Encourage your child to keep a water bottle in school to keep hydrated and refreshed.

 - Please let the school and the class teacher know if your child has any allergies that we do not already know about, or needs to take any medication.
 Medication consent forms are available at the school office.

 - Please remind your child to bring a warm, waterproof coat every day in the winter months.

 If you need to discuss anything with Mr Dinning, please feel free to make an appointment before or after school.

-Autumn term drop-in pupil progress checks are every Friday from 3.15 to 4pm.
+Summer term drop-in pupil progress checks are every Friday from 3.15 to 4pm.